THE MARIAMITE ORTHODOX FATHERS

 HOW ARE YOU GOVERNED?

 Our governing structure follows the Eastern Churches governing structure of religious communities.
 We are headed by a Superior General.
-WHAT VOWS YOU TAKE?
-Members of our monastic community take the following vows: poverty, chastity and obedience.

 HOW DO YOU SUPPORT YOURSELF AND YOUR MISSIONARY WORK?